jakob-schuster/restrander-vignette/README.md

         > output-stats.json
 ```

-#### Customising the configuration
+### Customising the configuration

-In the previous example, our output stats indicate that Restrander is identifying artefacts in our input data.
-This setting and many others can be changed in the configuration file, which describes the full pipeline of operations Restrander will use when classifying reads.
-Opening `restrander/config/PCB109.json`, we see:
+The configuration file describes the full pipeline of operations used by Restrander to classify reads.
+By tweaking their config file, users can specialise Restrander's behaviour to their needs.
+The config file is in the `json` format:

 ```json
 {